New York City Police Department corruption and misconduct

-Throughout the history of the New York City Police Department, numerous instances of corruption and misconduct, and other allegations of such, have occurred.
-Over 12,000 cases have resulted in lawsuit settlements totaling over $400 million during a five-year period ending in 2014.
-In 2019, taxpayers funded $68,688,423 as the cost of misconduct lawsuits, a 76 percent increase over the previous year, including about $10 million paid out to two exonerated individuals who had been falsely convicted and imprisoned.
+Throughout the history of the New York City Police Department, numerous instances of corruption, misconduct, and other allegations of such, have occurred.
+Over 12,000 cases resulted in lawsuit settlements totaling over $400 million during a five-year period ending in 2014.
+In 2019, misconduct lawsuits cost the taxpayer $68,688,423, a 76 percent increase over the previous year, including about $10 million paid out to two exonerated individuals who had been falsely convicted and imprisoned.

 Criminal justice advocates report that public access to information about NYPD misconduct is increasingly constrained, particularly due to the department's controversial 2016 reinterpretation of section 50-a of the New York Civil Rights Law.
 In June 2020, the Eric Garner Anti-Chokehold Act was passed, which repealed 50-a and made the use of certain restraints by police anywhere in the state of New York punishable by up to 15 years in prison.

 Single-victim misconduct allegations

 Arrest of Frank Lino

-In 1962, the Bonanno crime family mobster Frank Lino was arrested for his alleged involvement in the shootings of two Brooklyn police detectives.
-The detectives, aged 28 and 56, were shot dead during a holdup of a tobacco store in Gravesend, Brooklyn, where Lino and two others netted $5,000.
-Lino was charged with the murders after supplying a getaway vehicle for one of the "stick-up men" so that he could then flee to Chicago.
-Lino was one of the five men charged after being taken to the 66th Precinct for an interrogation.
+In 1962, Bonanno family soldier Frank Lino was arrested for his alleged involvement in the fatal shootings of two Brooklyn police detectives.
+The detectives, aged 28 and 56, were shot dead during a holdup of a tobacco store in Gravesend, Brooklyn by two armed men, who got away with a haul of $5,000.
+Lino was charged with the murders after providing one of the robbers with a car so he could flee to Chicago.
+After being charged, he was taken to the 66th Precinct for an interrogation.
 During Lino's interrogation, he claimed that police officers drove staples into his hands and a broomstick up his rectum.
 He alleged that the abuse resulted in a broken leg and arm.
-Lino was later released with three years probation after he threatened to sue the city for police brutality.
-He also claimed that the uncontrollable blinking of his eyes was a direct result of the alleged beating.
+Lino was later released on three years probation after he threatened to sue the city for police brutality.
+He also claimed that the uncontrollable blinking of his eyes he suffered for the rest of his life was a direct result of the alleged beating.